 George Benjamin Anstey, a member of the Dyrham Anstees, was born in May 1894 at Village Farm in Caldicot, Monmouthshire to parents William Philip Anstey and Ann Keene.
-In around 1900, the family moved to a farm in Rogiet, Monmouthshire, where George was working as ‘farm help’ by 1911.
+He was sibling to fellow Anstey Heroes Mary Caroline Anstey, Philip Roger Anstey and Edward Keene Anstey.

 In June 1916, George arrived in Egypt to join his regiment.
 On 4 August 1916, he was “wounded in action” during the Battle of Romani in Egypt, stating that after a battle lasting over two hours he had been shot, the bullet going through his left cheek, out the right side of his neck and into his right shoulder.